 123FormBuilder is a professional web form builder that not only creates user-friendly contact forms but also covers them with many features that you might find useful.

-After adding it, you will notice 2 options:
+After adding, you will notice two options:

 Select the second one.
 In the lightbox that appears enter your database details and test the connection.